alxwdm/DRLND_projects/p1_navigation/README.md

 * [Windows 32 bit](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
 * [Windows 64 bit](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-Detailed instructions on how to setup a python environment for this project can be found [here](https://github.com/udacity/deep-reinforcement-learning#dependencies).
+Detailed instructions on how to setup a local python environment for this project can be found [here](https://github.com/udacity/deep-reinforcement-learning#dependencies).
 It is important to notice that the version of Unity ML-agents needs to be **0.4.0** in order to work with the provided environment.

 # Instructions

-**TODO**
+If you want to train an agent from scratch, make sure you have correctly setup the python environment as described above and run all sections in the provided Jupyter notebook.
+To verify the training success of the pre-trained agent, clone the repository (including checkpoint.pth) and run section 5 of the notebook.